Blokyk/starkid/docs/StarKid-overview.md

 ### Executable options, or how to implement `version`

+> todo: explain trick with properties

+> todo: warn that this kinda breaks the semantics, and it's also
+> somewhat unsupported (I probably won't voluntarily break it, but
+> order of execution of options is definitely not stable, especially
+> w.r.t. when things are parsed vs validated vs assigned=executed)

+### Repeat-based verbosity level (and other count-based flags)

+> todo: `bool[]` + .Count

 ## Restrictions

 As a source generator, StarKid has some base restrictions that we